R1001/N-Puzzle/doc/Design doc.md

   - **int** id = item.getItemId();
   - **return super**.onOptionsItemSeleted(item);
 * Start dialog when "Change level" in menu is tapped.
+  - 3 buttons: EASY, MEDIUM & HARD
+  - Checkbox: "Remember this level: "
+* Stop current puzzle-activity (use onStop()) and restart puzzle-activity when "Reset" in menu is tapped.
+* Stop current puzzle-activity (use onStop()) and start ImageSelection-activiy when "Quit" in menu is tapped.

 **Android APIs + classes:**
 * android